Polynomial Identity Testing via Evaluation of Rational Functions: Zoom Lemma

 \section{Zoom Lemma}

-Throughout the paper we make repeated use of a key technical tool, \cref{lem.multi-zsub-deriv}.
+Throughout the paper we make repeated use of a key technical tool, the \hyperref[lem.multi-zsub-deriv]{Zoom Lemma}.
 The lemma allows us to zoom in on the contributions of the monomials in a polynomial $p$ that have prescribed degrees in a subset of the variables.
 We introduce the following terminology for prescribing degrees.

 \begin{definition}[degree pattern] Let \(J \subseteq [n]\).
-A \emph{degree pattern} with domain \(J\) is a \(J\)-indexed tuple \(d \in \NN^J\) of nonnegative integers.
+A \emph{degree pattern} with domain \(J\) is a \(J\)-indexed tuple \(d \in \N^J\) of nonnegative integers.
 A degree pattern \(d\) \emph{matches} a monomial $m \in \FF[x_1,\dots,x_n]$ if, for every \(j \in J\), \(m\) has degree exactly $d_j$ in $x_j$.
-We say that \(d\) is in \(p\) if \(d\) matches some monomial in \(p\).
+We say that \(d\) is \emph{in} \(p\) if \(d\) matches some monomial in \(p\).

 For any fixed \(J\), every polynomial \(p \in \FF[x_1,\ldots,x_n]\) can be written uniquely in the form